JoshDunnDev/farm-fish-fry-trade/DEPLOYMENT.md

 ## Updating the Application

-To update to a new version:
+### If you deployed via Git Repository (Option A):

+1. Push your code changes to your Git repository
-1. In Portainer, go to your stack
+2. In Portainer, go to your stack
-2. Click **Editor**
-3. Update the image tag or rebuild
-4. Click **Update the stack**
+3. Click **Re-pull and redeploy**
-5. The application will automatically:
+4. The application will automatically:
+   - Pull the latest code from Git
-   - Pull the new image
+   - Rebuild the Docker image
    - Run database migrations
    - Restart with zero downtime

+### If you deployed via Upload (Option B):

+1. Upload the updated `docker-compose.portainer.yml` file
+2. In Portainer, go to your stack
+3. Click **Editor**
+4. Update the stack configuration
+5. Click **Update the stack**

 ## Backup and Restore